smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 Often someone else has asked the same question that you're asking.
 If you copy and paste the error into the Google or web search bar, there is a good chance that you will find some helpful material from someone else who has already found the solution to your question.

-## 3. Open an issue on the github or code repository
+## 3. Open an issue on GitHub or the code repository

 This is only applicable if you're working with a certain set of code.
 For example, if you're having an issue working with the [Chainlink Hardhat Starter kit](https://github.com/smartcontractkit/hardhat-starter-kit), open an issue on the repo explaining exactly what's going on and someone might have the answer that you need.